jadilorenzo/obsidian/Follow-up On Schedule Adjustments.md

 **Follow-up On Schedule Adjustments**

-Currently, I can only maintain my schedule of working all day on Fridays, with an additional 1 hour and 45 minutes of work on the remaining days of the week till the end of summer classes on [insert specific week].
-However, during the week of [insert specific week], I anticipate being able to work full-time.
-After that week, I should be available to work most of the day on both Thursdays and Fridays.
+Week after next I should be able to work all day Thursday and Friday, excepting a class I have from 11 A.M. - 2 P.M..
+Till then, I will be keeping my current schedule.
+On the week of 8/24, I anticipate being able to work full-time, but I won't know about how much certain orientations will entail until closer to that date.
+After that week, I will be able to work in the office on Thursday till 2 P.M. and Friday all day.

+I really appreciate the opportunity with RoleModel.